 Country: Workshop no: Date:

 First name or nickname Age Gender

-l, (facilitator na ame), have collected d signed consent

-and parental consent forms from a and secure location for a minimum ree to store the info rmation in a safe

-and seed to total of a minimum i oi o youro.
+I,consent and parental consent forms (facilita itor name), have c collected signed

+information in a safe and secure lo io siole lile

 Signed: Date:

 CHILD'S INFORMATION SHEET

 Hi there!
 Thanks for your interest in this project!